drewf24/world-airbnb/data-analysis/data-analysis.md

 abnb_sample <- sample_n(abnb, 4000)
 ```

+It is important to note that we were advised that our exploratory data
+analysis should involve the entire dataset while our conclusions should
+be drawn from the sample.

 ### Part I: Price and Location

 In part I, the following research question will be examined: How does